bvwaeyen/Hotspice/README.md

 Hotspice is a kinetic Monte Carlo simulation package for thermally active artificial spin ices, using an Ising-like approximation: the axis and position of each spin is fixed, only their binary state can switch.
 The time evolution can either follow the Néel-Arrhenius law of switching over an energy barrier in a chronological manner, or alternatively use Metropolis-Hastings to model the statistical behavior while making abstraction of the time variable.

+## Paper

+"[The design, verification, and applications of Hotspice: a Monte Carlo simulator for artificial spin ice](https://arxiv.org/abs/2409.05580)" explains the model and reasoning behind the model variants used by Hotspice for the simulation of ASI, and discusses the main examples provided in the `examples/` directory.

 ## Dependencies

 To create a new conda environment which only includes the necessary modules for hotspice, one can use the [`environment.yml`](environment.yml) file through the command